Khowai: Health

 Khowai has one district hospital (Khowai Hospital), five Public Health centers, and 43 health sub-centers.

 Geography and Climate

 Khowai is situated in a plain along the Khowai River and has a monsoon influenced humid subtropical climate with large amounts of rain almost all year.
 The city experiences long, hot and wet summers, lasting from April to October.
 Average temperatures are around 28 °C (82 °F), fluctuating with rainfall.
 There is a short, mild winter from mid-November to early March, with mostly dry conditions and average temperatures around 18 °C (64 °F).

 Culture

-There is predominance of both the Kokborok and Bangla languages in Khowai.
-The main festivals of the town are Durga Puja, Kharchi, Garia Pooja, and Tring (Tripuri new year).
+There is predominance of both the Kokborok, Bangla and Manipuri languages in Khowai.
+The main festivals of the town are Durga Puja, Kharchi, Garia Pooja, Tring (Tripuri new year) and Manipuri Yaosang (holi) etc.

 Indo-Bangladesh Border

 The length of the border along Khowai is 61.5 km.
 It is almost fully fenced (only 950 metres are pending).

 Khowai District

 The sub-division has already become a district named "Khowai".
 All the district regulatory offices will start functioning in the district town Khowai.
 Two sub-divisions, Khowai and Teliamura, make up the new district, with a total area of 1378.28 km2.
 Saradamayee Vidyapith is one of the best English medium schools in Teliamura subdivision of Khowai district.